Why build Static Websites?

 However, sometime last year it clicked like a light bulb.
 During that time, I was trying to create a theme for my own blog as well as build a web app for one of my ideas.
 I saw the difference in terms of building and managing the landing page and other associated static pages like about, terms, etc. Moreover, I saw Google Lighthouse scores of both the sites and was amazed.
 Static websites were not only easy to build and manage, but they were also very performant.

-This is the time when I also noticed that I was not alone who had noticed this.
+This is the time when I also noticed that I was not the only one who had noticed this.
 Most of the tech companies had already started separating their landing websites and blogs from their dynamic websites (tool, dashboard, etc.) For example - I realized Stripe’s landing website and their dashboard were behind two separate subdomains.
 Buffer’s landing website and web app were separate too.

 Now I know why this separation makes sense: